 Grant in 2022

-LumiraDx Ltd, incorporated in 2016 and based in London, is a next-generation healthcare company specializing in point-of-care diagnostics.
-The company manufactures a diagnostic platform designed to provide lab-comparable performance across a wide range of tests, enhancing patient-centered care.
-LumiraDx aims to simplify and improve diagnostic-led care by offering a compact, portable instrument paired with advanced, low-cost test strips and seamless digital connectivity.
-Its solutions are focused on achieving healthcare transformation goals by delivering integrated and informed care, resulting in safer, more efficient practices with better patient outcomes.
-The company operates in multiple countries, including the United States, Italy, Germany, and Sweden, with a significant portion of its revenue generated in the U.S.
+LumiraDx Ltd, incorporated in 2016 and based in London, United Kingdom, is a next-generation point-of-care diagnostics company.
+It specializes in manufacturing an innovative diagnostic platform that provides a wide range of tests with lab-comparable performance.
+LumiraDx aims to transform healthcare by offering solutions that facilitate integrated, patient-centered care, enhancing safety, efficiency, and health outcomes.
+The company's diagnostic system includes a portable instrument, low-cost test strips, and seamless digital connectivity, making diagnostic-led care simpler and more accessible.
+LumiraDx operates in multiple countries, including the United States, Italy, Germany, and Sweden, with a significant portion of its revenue generated from the U.S. market.

 CaliberMRI